philosophially/vend-your-destiny/README.md

 ## What you should do — IMPORTANT

-**Find the primary design file under `deus-ex-vending-machine-test/project/` and read it top to bottom.** Then **follow its imports**: open every file it pulls in (shared components, CSS, scripts) so you understand how the pieces fit together before you start implementing.
+**Find the primary design file under `vend-your-destiny.html` and read it top to bottom.** Then **follow its imports**: open every file it pulls in (shared components, CSS, scripts) and understand how the pieces fit together before you start implementing.

 **If anything is ambiguous, ask the user to confirm before you start implementing.** It's much cheaper to clarify scope up front than to build the wrong thing.